The Perks of the Grape Harvest Season in Prague

 A picturesque countryside full of vineyards and unique cellars owned by local families – that is a typical picture of the Czech Republic.
 Wine-growing has a long tradition in the country, especially in the South Moravian Region.
 Around 94 % of Czech vineyards lie in Moravia, where the cultivation and harvesting of grapes are among the main components of local agriculture.
 If you feel like exploring the country beyond its capital, definitely pay a visit to some of the Moravian cities famous for their wine industry, such as Znojmo or Mikulov.
 The local businesses will provide you with their delicious wine and other Czech specialties.

 Even Prague has its own share of wine growing.
 One of the first vineyards on its premises was established by our celebrated King and Holy Roman Emperor Charles IV under the name Královské Vinohrady (Royal Vineyard).
 Although this part of town no longer serves the purposes of grape growing, the neighbourhood is still called Vinohrady.
-(If you want to learn more about this alluring neighbourhood, have a look at our guide to Vinohrady.)
 Apart from this former grape plantation, there are several active vineyards throughout Prague that produce considerable quantities of wine each year.
 These include the St. Wenceslas Vineyard in the eastern part of the Prague Castle area, the Vineyard of St. Clare within the Botanical Garden, Salabka Vineyard, Grébovka, or Máchalka.

 The Czech wine industry produces both local grape varieties as well as some of the established international strains.
 The most commonly grown grape varieties include Müller-Thurgau and Grüner Veltliner from the range of white grapes, Saint Laurent and Lemberger from the red grapes.
 If you want to experience something truly local, try our Cabernet Moravia with an intensely floral taste, aromatic Pálava, or the fruity Neronet, cultivated mainly in Central Bohemia.